HerXayah/road-to-yuzu-without-switch/README.md

 # road-to-yuzu-without-switch
-This Repo explains how to install the yuzu Switch Emulator without a Switch on a Windows PC, while i distance myself from Piracy and that i own any of these Games shown in the Screenshots and Gifs!
+This Repo explains how to install the yuzu Ninendo Switch Emulator without a Switch on a Windows PC, while I distance myself from piracy and that I own any of these Games shown in the original screenshots and Gifs!
 If you use anything out of this please credit me appropriately!

 [![Twitter URL](https://img.shields.io/twitter/url?label=Follow%20me&style=social&url=https%3A%2F%2Ftwitter.com%2Fprincessakari_)](https://twitter.com/AzarielDev)